Eclipse Ditto™ is a framework for providing the "Digital Twin" pattern for IoT applications in order to interact with IoT devices.

 Ditto scales horizontally, so managing millions of twins is what it is designed for.

 The benefit when developing IoT applications or solutions is that no own backend must be implemented, the focus can be set on the use case: for example device integration and app or web UI implementation.

 IoT solutions have to interact with a heterogeneous set of device types, device protocols and communication patterns.

 To bring back simplicity to IoT developers, Eclipse Ditto exposes a unified resource-based API that can be used to interact with devices, abstracting from the complexity of different device types and how devices are connected.
-It helps to structure the devices into their distinct aspects of functionality and can optionally enforce data types and data validation based on a formal device meta model (Eclipse Vorto).
+It helps to structure the devices into their distinct aspects of functionality and can optionally link to a model describing data types of properties and messages (based on the W3C Web of Things standard).

 As devices are equipped with a public API (potentially public on the Internet), it is crucial to define on a device level which individuals are allowed interact with the devices.
 Ditto ensures that access to the device API is only granted for authorized individuals.
 Authentication is not scope of Ditto and delegated to existing identity providers.